Tired Dog Sleepover

-Have you ever seem a more tired, worn out dog?
+Have you ever seen a more tired, worn out dog?
 That's what I thought when I first met him.
 He had a collar, but no name.
 This dog was, well, dog-tired.
 His head drooped, he moved slowly, stretching his long legs to somehow carry himself forward, one step at a time.

 An older, tired-looking dog wandered into my yard when I was watering the red tulips and purple violet pansies.
-He was a big fella, some sort of English Pointer and Dalmatian mix, with the big long ears of a Basset Hound.
+He was a big fella, some sort of English Pointer and Dalmatian mix, with the big long ears of a Basset Hound folded back.
 I could tell from his collar and his well-fed belly that he had a home, as he was also well groomed and taken care of.

 He calmly came over to me, sniffed my shoes and pant leg, then nuzzled his head against my hand.
 I gave him a few stroking pats on his head, and then scratched behind his ears in the way dogs often love.
 He was no exception, and gently but firmly pushed his head and ears into my fingers in reply.
 I led him into the house to get a water bowl for him.
 He then followed me into the kitchen, drank a bit, then slowly looked around and walked down the hall.